jdhao/blog_source/from_vim_plug_to_packer.md

 })
 ```

-All your plugins will be clone from fastgit instead of GitHub.
+All your plugins will be cloned from fastgit instead of GitHub.

 # Conclusion

 Although there are small issues when switching from vim-plug to packer,
 it is mainly because I am new to its lazy-loading feature.
 Overall, packer.nvim is a great choice if you want to manage plugins in lua.
-Considering that packer is a young plugin and the active development happening in its GitHub repo,
+Considering that packer is a young plugin and the active development happening in its repo,
 I am sure that it will be maturer in short time.

-My packer.nvim config can be found [here](https://github.com/jdhao/nvim-config/blob/590baf4ca95f77418dc6beee80e9ad149cd585d4/lua/plugins.lua).
+BTW, my packer.nvim config can be found [here](https://github.com/jdhao/nvim-config/blob/590baf4ca95f77418dc6beee80e9ad149cd585d4/lua/plugins.lua).

 # References